hoytech/quadrable/README.md

 To prove both of these values independently, the proofs need 8 witnesses in total.
 However, observe the following:

-* Since we are authenticating values from the same tree, the top 2 witnesses will be the same, and are therefore redundant.
+* Since we are authenticating values from the same tree, the 2 witnesses in the second proof will be the same as those in the first proof, and are therefore redundant.
 * On the third level, the node that was sent as a witness in one proof is a computed node in the other proof, and vice versa.
 Since the verifier is going to be computing these values anyway, there is no need for the proof to contain *any* witnesses for this level.

 After taking these observations into account, we see that if we are sending a combined proof for these two leaves, we actually only need to send 4 witnesses:

 ![](docs/proof5.svg)

 By the way, consider the degenerate case of creating a proof for *all* of the leaves in a tree.
-In this case, no witnesses need to be sent at all, since the verifier will be constructing the entire tree anyways.
-Also, nothing additional needs to be sent to prove that a record does not exist, since the verifier has the entire set and can just check to see that it is not present.
+In this case, no witnesses need to be sent whatsoever, since the verifier will be constructing the entire tree.
+Also, nothing additional needs to be sent to prove that a record does *not* exist, since the verifier has the entire set and can just check to see that it is not present.